richiebono/dynamic-knowledge-base/README.md

 > docker-compose -f infra/docker/docker-compose.yml logs -f backend
 > ```

+### Note on CI/CD Implementation Status

+**Important:** Due to time constraints for delivery, the CI/CD pipeline deployment has not been fully tested in a production environment.
+However, the GitHub Actions workflow structure and infrastructure directory organization demonstrate my preferred approach to CI/CD implementation and infrastructure management.
+The provided setup can serve as a solid foundation for implementing a complete CI/CD pipeline in a production environment.

 ## Important Note About User Registration Security

 For testing purposes, the admin permission check on the user registration (POST /users) route is initially commented out.
 This allows you to create the first admin user without requiring authentication.
 I added a test to check if the user is an admin, so if you don't remove the comment, the test will fail.